-The breadth and variety of information that RSTs encounter can make knowledge sharing challenging between staff from different teams
+The breadth and variety of information that RSTs encounter can make knowledge sharing challenging between staff from different teams different perspectives and knowledge.

 An important obstacle to knowledge sharing between staff members from different teams relates to the structure endorsed by most RSTs.
 This typically requires staff to work in teams on specific activities which may reduce their opportunities to engage with knowledge held by different teams.